Cinderblook/cinderblook.github.io/content/about.md

   name = "Austin Barnes"
 +++

-Hello!
+## Hello, and Welcome!
 I a tech enthusiast.
 Professionaly I am a Network Speciliast enrolled at Pennsylvania College of Technology for Network Admnistration and Engineering.

 In my free time I like to tackle mini projects of all sort.
 This site being one of them.

-Just to name a few odd ball things I find interest in;
+Just to list out a few of the things I find interest in;

-Information Technology related
+## Information Technology related
 * IaaS with the Terraform platform
 * All things Networking
 * Dabbling in mostly AWS and Azure cloud